2022 Pakistani constitutional crisis: Alleged foreign interference

-Khan had on multiple occasions alleged that a foreign conspiracy was trying to topple his government.
-In an address to the nation, he accused the United States of "conspiring against his government," although he refused to provide evidence.
+In a speech at Parade Ground in Islamabad on 27 March 2022, Khan removed a document from his pocket and waved it to the crowd and media crew.
+Khan and members of his cabinet said that the letter demanded the removal of the Prime Minister and, if Khan remained the prime minister, it would lead to horrific consequences.
+It also said that “if the no-confidence vote against the prime minister succeeds, all will be forgiven in Washington", a reference to Pakistan's stance on the Russia-Ukraine war.
+In an address to the nation, Khan accused the United States of "conspiring against his government."
 On 30 March 2022, the Islamabad High Court ruled that publishing the contents of a diplomatic cable from the outgoing Pakistani ambassador, which Khan described as "containing threats from the United States," would violate his oath of office and the Official Secrets Act, 1923.